dokku/dokku-meilisearch/README.md

 dokku meillisearch:link other_service playground
 ```

-It is possible to change the protocol for `DATABASE_URL` by setting the environment variable `MEILLISEARCH_DATABASE_SCHEME` on the app.
+It is possible to change the protocol for `MEILLISEARCH_URL` by setting the environment variable `MEILLISEARCH_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground MEILLISEARCH_DATABASE_SCHEME=http2
 dokku meillisearch:link lollipop playground
 ```

-This will cause `DATABASE_URL` to be set as:
+This will cause `MEILLISEARCH_URL` to be set as:

 ```
 http2://lollipop:SOME_PASSWORD@dokku-meillisearch-lollipop:7700/lollipop